Americans can now get an updated COVID-19 vaccine

 Here is what you need to know about the new COVID-19 shots:

-The Food and Drug Administration approved the updated shots for adults and children as young as age 6 months.
+The Food and Drug Administration approved the updated shot s from Pfizer and Moderna for adults and children as young as age 6 months.
 FDA said starting at age 5, most people can get a single dose even if they’ve never had a prior COVID-19 shot.
 Younger children might need additional doses depending on their history of COVID-19 infections and vaccinations.

 The CDC decides how best to use vaccines and makes recommendations for U.S. doctors and the general public.
 The agency’s panel of outside exerts recommended the updated COVID-19 shots by a vote of 13-1.
 The no vote came from a panel member who had argued that the new shots should initially be recommended only for older people and others at greatest risk of severe illness.
 But other panel members said all ages could — and should — benefit.